 Bread tends to get a bad rap for being enemy number one to a healthy diet (depending on who you ask).
 It seems that even whole wheat and whole grain options are no longer safe from added sugar—just take a look at a few food labels next time you're perusing the baked goods section of the grocery store.
 It is, however, entirely possible to eat bread that is good for you, but you have to know what to look for.
 The healthiest option in the grocery store is sprouted-grain bread, according to Harvard Health Blog.

-Sprouted and whole grains come from the same seeds and contain the same nutrients, but sprouted grains have more of these nutrients available than regular whole grains.
-This is because sprouted grains spend less time in something called the germination process, as they are caught when they are just beginning to sprout.
+Sprouted and whole grains come from the same seeds and contain the same nutrients, but sprouted grains have more of these nutrients than regular whole grains.
+This is because sprouted grains spend less time in something called germination, as they are caught when they are just beginning to sprout.